A homemade dog raincoat that’s a snap to make!

 - Vinyl upholstery cloth or a suitable waterproof cloth

-- Length = Length of your dog from head to base of tail
+- Length = Length of your dog from head to base of the tail

 - Width = circumference of your dog from the neck down to behind the front legs and back up to your starting spot